Luxoft/qml-coreui/docs/topics/refactor.md

 ## Architecture KPIs

 A KPI (key performance indicator) provides high level insights about the healthiness of the software architecture.
-To understand the KPIs presented we need to understand that the UI is a tree with a root node and edge nodes and many nodes in between.
+To understand the KPIs presented, we need to understand that the UI is a tree with a root node and edge nodes and many nodes in between.
 Ideally the outer nodes are clean from difficult dependencies, whereas the inner notes can depend on those dependencies but even here ideally these dependencies are extracted into another set of objects, the stores.

-In general we have stores, views, panels and controls.
+In general, we have stores, views, panels and controls.
 The controls form the edge nodes of our UI tree.
-Right above the controls are the panels.
+Right below the controls are the panels.
 The panels care the most UI load as they use semantic free controls to introduce application semantic.
-On top of the panels sit the views, they bring together the UI surface with the data providers the stores.
-Ideally these views only depend on these store.
-The stores finally encapsulate the application business logic and interface the platform services.
+Below the panels, sit the views which bring together the UI surface.
+Views are part of the UI that depend on data providers which are the stores.
+The stores encapsulate the application business logic and interface to the platform services.
 Based on this description we can start to extract some KPIs.

-At first we need to identify the difficult dependencies.
+At first, we need to identify the complex dependencies.
 These are dependencies which make unit testing more painful.
-These harmful dependencies can be a module which uses a network service or a global object introducing global state or a rendering node which introduces certain hardware dependencies.
-We must ensure our goal to decompose the UI and unit test each component must not be compromised.
+These harmful dependencies can be a module which uses a network service or a global object introducing global state or a rendering node which introduces certain hardware dependencies to the UI.
+We must ensure our goal to decompose the UI and unit test of each component must not be compromised.

 !!! info